New recipes and updates

 8. Take the marzipan out of the fridge and roll it out on a surface dusted with icing sugar to a disc the size of your tin.
 Spoon half the cake batter into the tin, place the marzipan disc in and spoon the rest of the cake mix on top.

 11. To make the icing, bring the butter, caster sugar and lemon juice to the boiling point then pour it over the icing sugar.
-Whisk to a smooth paste, add some yellow food colouring for extra Easter cheer.
-Spread the icing over the top of the cake with a palette knife, making sure no crumbs mix into the icing and spoil the effect.
+Whisk to a smooth paste and add yellow food colouring.
+Spread the icing over the top of the cake with a palette knife, making sure it's crumb free.
+Leave to set before cutting.

 NEW recipe finder